GKalliatakis/Keras-VGG16-places365/README.md

 ### Usage:
 All architectures are compatible with both TensorFlow and Theano, and upon instantiation the models will be built according to the image dimension ordering set in your Keras configuration file at ~/.keras/keras.json.
 For instance, if you have set image_dim_ordering=tf, then any model loaded from this repository will get built according to the TensorFlow dimension ordering convention, "Width-Height-Depth".

-Pre-trained weights can be automatically loaded upon instantiation (weights='places' argument in model constructor for all image models).
+Pre-trained weights can be automatically loaded upon instantiation (`weights='places'` argument in model constructor for all image models).
 Weights are automatically downloaded.

 ## Examples

-### Classify images
+### Classify Places classes with VGG16-places365

 ```python
 from vgg16_places_365 import VGG16_Places365